For this reason, a great deal of state resources have been in place to benefit the state’s most disadvantaged residents.

 Massachusetts is operating a State-Based Marketplace, known as Massachusetts Health Connector — through which you can apply for MassHealth or other health insurance.

-In Massachusetts, child care assistance is provided through DTA Child Care that provides free or low-cost child care for TAFDC families.
+In Massachusetts, child care assistance is provided through DTA Child Care that provides free or low-cost child care for TAFDC families, both current and former.

 Current TAFDC recipients who qualify get first priority for child care.
 While former TAFDC recipients get child care right away, but may have to pay a fee based on income and family size.